By Ben Davis, TIWP Student

 Think back to these protests.
 Think back to the people you see standing on the sidewalks, masks on their faces, and a sign in their hands.
 What age are they?
 They’re our age.
 They’re our generation.
 How many old white men do you see out there protesting.
 Very few, that’s how many.
 But how many of us do you see?
 More, much more.
 We give the speeches, we make ourselves heard.
 And if it’s not us, it’s the generation before.
 It’s not the people who are nearing the end because they have nothing to fight for but themselves.
 They’ve lived good, long lives, and many of them are amazing people once you get to know them.
 But we still have to fight.
 We have to fight for a future that some might say is getting ever darker.
 But we are the light; we will make that future the one we deserve.

 I hope, no, I believe we are the change.
 We are the light.
 We forge paths, we make change.
 We speak up, we defend, we fight.
 And once our time comes, we will seize the opportunity.
 We are like an army waiting for the commander to give us our command.
-But instead, we’re a bunch of kids, ready to rise up for what we know is right, and let time be our commander.
+But instead, we’re a bunch of kids, ready to rise up for what we know is right.
 We will change the world, and we will do it sooner than anyone might expect.